 Monitoring of Reach 3, above Prado Dam is performed by OCWD for their SAR Water Quality Monitoring Program and the USGS at MWD Crossing.
-This included monitoring of the following locations: MWD Crossing, Van Buren Blvd., Etiwanda Avenue, Hamner Road, and River Road, as shown in Figure 2-1.
-OCWD conducted a single monitoring event for each of the locations on August 17, 2021.
+OCWD typically monitors sites, the following locations: MWD Crossing, Van Buren Blvd., Etiwanda Avenue, Hamner Road, and River Road, as shown in Figure 2-1; however, in 2022 due to on-going streambed restoration activities being conducted by the U.S. Army Corps of Engineers no monitoring was conducted at the MWD Crossing location.

+OCWD conducted a single monitoring event for each of the available locations on August 23, 2022.
 However, as the nitrogen species data collected by OCWD was not filtered it was not used to evaluate the water quality objective for TIN.
-Additionally, the USGS collects electrical conductivity and TDS at their gauge located Santa Ana River at MWD Xing.
+Additionally, the USGS collects electrical conductivity and TDS at their gauge located Santa Ana River at MWD Crossing.
 Table 3-5 presents a summary of the results of these monitoring efforts for base flow conditions.

-An assessment of Base flow conditions, represented by water quality data collected in August and September of 2021, showed no exceedances of water quality objectives specified in the Basin Plan.
+An assessment of base flow conditions, represented by water quality data collected in August and September of 2022, showed no exceedances of water quality objectives specified in the Basin Plan.
 The USGS maintains a gauging station, 11066460, located along Reach 3 of the SAR at the MWD Crossing, shown in Figure 2-1.
-In 2021, this station recorded flows totaling 52,519 AFY.
+In 2022, this station recorded flows totaling 27,267 AFY.